ZeroAda/ZeroAda.github.io/content/about.md

 ---

 Hi, I’m Chenyi Li 🍊.
 My current area of interest are Computational Neuroscience & Cognitive Neuroscience, Creative Programming.
-Feel free to talk with me!
+And I'm also a violin beginner.
+Feel free to talk with me about everything!

 ## Education ✍️